Table of Contents

 Applicants with an Australian degree accredited by the ACS society will meet the ICT Major Criteria.
 However, this will not guarantee that the qualification will be evaluated with relevance to the ANZSCO occupation.

 Qualifications in this group are evaluated as possessing either an ICT Major or an ICT Minor in computing.
 The ICT content is assessed as a Non-ICT qualification if it is less than a minor.

 Applicants will be considered to have a major in the computing sector if they have three years of bachelor’s qualification.
 Provided that at least 33% of the academic qualification is in the Information and Communication Technology field.
-If your qualification is longer in duration, it is assessed as equivalent to a three-year AQF Level 7 award, i.e., Bachelors.
+If your qualification is longer, it is assessed as equivalent to a three-year AQF Level 7 award, i.e., a bachelor’s.

-A postgraduate degree that does not require a Bachelor with an ICT Major for admission into the course is considered a computing major if at least 50% of the qualification is ICT.
-Longer-term qualifications are evaluated to the equivalent of an AQF Level 8 or higher certificate.
-With just 12 subjects, an Australian Postgraduate degree must have at least 67 per cent ICT material.
+A postgraduate degree that does not require a bachelor’s degree with an ICT major for admission into the course is considered a computing major if at least 50% of the qualification is ICT.
+With just 12 subjects, an Australian postgraduate degree must have at least 67 percent ICT material.
+Longer-term qualifications are evaluated at the equivalent of an AQF Level 8 or higher certificate.

 - A total of three semesters in minimum, or at least one and a half years of full-time study, is required for Australian postgraduate qualifications.

 - A minimum of two semesters or one year of full-time comparable ICT content;

 - A minimum of twelve units or subjects is required.